top of page

 Food & Beverage 2

 There is one concession stand open for River Hawks games.
-A very basic menu is served, with hot dogs and assorted snacks (pretzels, popcorn, cotton candy and assorted packaged candies) available.
+A basic menu is served, with hot dogs and assorted snacks (pretzels, popcorn, chips and cotton candy) available.

 Bottles of Pepsi products are sold here.
+Don’t be fooled by the beer sign on the wall of the concession stand.
 There is no alcohol sold at this on-campus facility.

 Atmosphere 2

-When there is a crowd of about 200 people in a decent-sized ballpark, you wouldn’t expect an over-the-top game day experience, and you won’t get one here.
-What you will get is an old-school presentation where the game is the focus.
+Most of the energy in this ballpark (and there’s not much when you have 200 people in a 5,000-seat facility) comes from the fans in the stands.
 If you enjoy being able to hear the crack of the bat (well, since this is college baseball, the “ping” of the bat) and the chatter going on down on the field, you’ll enjoy your time at LeLacheur Park.

 Neighborhood 3

-The University of Massachusetts-Lowell straddles the Merrimack River near downtown Lowell.
-Located on the south bank of the river, LeLacheur Park is a short distance from the Tsongas Center, home of the UMass Lowell hockey team.
+The University of Massachusetts-Lowell campus straddles the Merrimack River near downtown Lowell.
+Located on the south bank of the river, LeLacheur Park is a short distance from the Tsongas Center, home of the UMass Lowell hockey teams and the PWHL’s Boston Fleet.
+Other UMass Lowell athletic facilities, including Costello Athletic Center and Cushing Field, are located on the opposite side of the river.

 Fans 2